kaidokert/ed25519/README.md

 # Requirements

 - A rust environment (cargo and rustc).
-You can use rustup for simple set-up.
+You can use rustup for a simple set-up.

 # How to compile

 - For release : `make all`
-- To run code : `cargo run m [u]`
+- To run code : `cargo run --bin=[keygen|sign|verify] arg1 arg2 arg3`
-- to test xADD, xDBL and ladder all work, defined in src/lib.rs. : do `cargo test --package x22519 --lib -- elliptic::tests::test_ladder --exact --nocapture`.
+- Unfortunately I could not get sign and verify to work as of yet ...
+There are tests however in the file lib.rs which would be interesting to look at.

 # For cleanup